csnemes/tracer/README.md

     - Trace leave now logs when a method is exited with an exception
     - Bug fix on static log rewrites
     - Tracer now creates verifiable code
+* 1.1.1
+    - Fixed static log rewrite for constructors and closures/lambdas

 Version History for Tracer.Log4Net:
 ---